Skip to content

 DevkitPro's install instructions are available at: https://devkitpro.org/wiki/Getting_Started

-Download the source code from the releases tab and unzip it.
+Download the source code from the Releases tab and unzip it.

 Make a romfs folder inside the unzipped source code and put the Scratch project inside of that.